This week, wheelchair-bound paraplegic, Shaun Gash, shares his incredible plans to climb Kilimanjaro.

 Training for this incredible challenge has already begun, and I very much look forward to sharing my story here and on other sites as I edge closer to the Roof of Africa.
 Feel free to follow my journey on Twitter."

 Truly, Shaun Gash is an inspiration to us all.
-We wish Shaun Gash all the best on his epic journey up the Roof of Africa!
+I wish Shaun Gash all the best on his epic journey up the Roof of Africa!

 Plan your Kilimanjaro trek